X-ray of ENT organs in Russia. What does a nasal x-ray show? X-ray of the paranasal sinuses where

 Other pathologies

-To diagnose tumors of benign and malignant origin, experts recommend undergoing an MRI or CT scan of the sinuses, since these methods are more informative in detecting such pathologies.
+To diagnose tumors of benign and malignant origin, experts recommend undergoing an MRI or CT scan of the nasal sinuses, since these methods are more informative in detecting such pathologies.

-Purpose of the survey
+Purpose of the examination

 • the presence of pus and blood in the discharge;